szfh/szfh.github.io/_posts/2020-11-19-press-intensity.md

 [*FBref*](https://fbref.com/en/) have added opposition stats to their summary pages for the 2020-21 season.
 That opens up a world of new analysis.

 I am interested in alternative ways to look at Passes per Defensive Action - a commonly used measurement of pressing.
 Here I have calculated **Opposition Touches** per **Pressure**.
-The pitch is split into thirds to show press style in different parts of the field (and because that is what FBref gives me).
-FBRef defines an individual control, dribble and pass as one touch.
+The pitch is split into thirds to show press style in different parts of the field (and because that is what *FBref* gives me). *FBref* defines an individual control, dribble and pass as one touch.
 It's intuitive that this event is what will be pressured (maybe more than once), so I have used it instead of passes.